 They include generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), social anxiety disorder (SAD) and specific phobias.
 Although anxiety disorders are serious medical conditions, they are treatable.

 1: Facing Past: Present Challenging &

 During the Course of a Lifetime you will Faced with many Interesting, Challenging and Difficult Experiences, if you haven’t already gone through some of these.

 These interesting and difficult experiences can sometimes be more difficult when sharing your life with someone else.
 As you have to come to a compromise coming to a happy agreement that is beneficial for both of you.

 Then to put into place positive and constructive ways to cope with these experiences together.

-Experiences of Challenging & Difficult Experiences
+2: The effect of Challenging & Difficult Experiences

 Financial hurdles, disputes over child rearing, differing priorities, intimacy issues, loss of employment, loss of loved ones and many other situations that will have an impact on you, your relationships and your Life.

 However, when one half of a couple has an anxiety disorder, partners face a whole new set of challenges, as well as exacerbating many of the normal challenges that couples often face.

 One partner may not know how to help his or her significant other, and might feel frustrated, angry, resentful, guilty, sad or hopeless about his or her situation.